 I am grateful that my husband works from home, as this sometimes works to my benefit.
 Today is one of those days.

-My youngest will probably wake up about 7:00.
-No alarm needed.
-She’ll go visit with her dad for about 15 minutes before heading out to feed all the animals—including her sister’s animals—and then she’ll get herself going for the morning.
-She’ll cook her own breakfast—and maybe her dad’s too.
+When my younger daughter awakes, she’ll go visit with her dad for about 15 minutes before heading out to feed all the animals.
+Afterward, she’ll get herself going for the morning.
+She’ll cook her own breakfast and maybe her dad’s too.

 While my youngest will be home with dad, I’ll have a little alone time with my oldest.
 On the drive in, it’s likely we’ll talk.